HKJPN/markdown-editor/docs/manual.md

 #### For Strict Security and Corporate Policies

-If your organization requires strict adherence to data protection policies, Copilot in Edge is highly recommended for environments governed by Microsoft 365.
-Alternatively, Firefox offers the ability to completely block AI access or run a fully local LLM for maximum privacy.
+In the case of Gemini in Chrome, it is protected under a Workspace agreement.
+Copilot allows for management based on Intune/DLP integration.
+For fully local processing, Chrome or Firefox are strong options.
+Alternatively, Firefox offers the ability to completely block AI access.

 ### 11-5.
 AI Sidebar and Full-Screen Mode Behavior